 Our policies are still subject to revision as we receive recommendation updates from the state and/or the CDC.
 As we have developed these procedures, Camp Challenge staff have been practicing their implementation when possible to discover where we need tweaking and to test alternatives.

 Additionally, Camp Challenge is in regular contact with our state health department inspector, county health department, and emergency management agency regarding our operating plans, and summer staff will be completing training with an Indianapolis-based nurse who is responsible for training other nurses and nursing home staff on COVID procedures.

-For more information on our summer 2021 guidelines, you can email firstname.lastname@example.org.
+For more information on our summer health policies, you can email firstname.lastname@example.org.